 Because they tend to be larger—typically between 20” and 22” on most kits—ride cymbals in general cost a bit more than smaller effect cymbals or hi-hats, but this doesn’t mean you have to despair if you’re on a budget and need a cheap ride cymbal (and we use “cheap” strictly in terms of price, not quality).
-The options below all cost less than $150 and make excellent choices for a wide array of genres and playing styles.
+The options below all cost reasonably and make excellent choices for a wide array of genres and playing styles.

 These are our recommendations for the 4 best cheap ride cymbals on the market: